 NOTE: BOOKING DETAILS

-NEW WEBSITE with full programme and booking and ticket details will be up from midday on 17th March.
+NEW WEBSITE with full programme and booking and online ticket details will be up from midday on 16th March 2017.

-Following last May’s terrific twenty-second Festival plans are now underway for the twenty-third Swindon Festival of Literature, which will run from 2nd – 14th May 2016.
+Following last May’s terrific twenty-third Festival plans are now underway for the twenty-fourth Swindon Festival of Literature, which will run from 1st – 13th May 2017.

-During the subsequent 12 days, authors and speakers appearing at venues in town will include established names not only from the world of Literature, including novelists and poets, but also from history, science, philosophy, and even comedy.
+During the subsequent 12 days, authors and speakers appearing at venues in town will include established names not only from the world of Literature, including novelists and poets, but also from history, science, politics, philosophy, sport, art, and even comedy.

 Of course, in true Swindon Festival of Literature tradition, it will not just be published names that make this festival a high spot on Wiltshire’s cultural calendar.

-During the 13 days of the Festival, described by John Carey as ‘terrific’, by Joan Bakewell as ‘delightful’, by John Major as ‘punctual’, by Jon Snow as ‘a real surprise’, and by Shaun B as ‘comparable to sex’, there will also be the first-day Walk in the Park, the now nationally-famous Swindon Performance Poetry Slam competition, the schools’ Youth Slam, a bookish weekend for Children & Families, the seventh-ever philosophical Think Slam, a Writing Workshop, and the oh-so-exciting Poems, Pints, & Music Finale, plus a wide range of literary talks, discussions, and readings at main theatres, arts venues, libraries, schools, pubs, parks, and even in an ex-cowshed, in Swindon!
+During the 13 days of the Festival, described by John Carey as ‘terrific’, by Joan Bakewell as ‘delightful’, by John Major as ‘punctual’, by Jon Snow as ‘a real surprise’, and by Shaun B as ‘comparable to sex’, there will also be the first-day Walk & Run in the Park, the now nationally-famous Swindon Performance Poetry Slam, a bookish weekend for Children & Families, the unique and eighth-ever philosophical Think Slam, a Writing Workshop, and the oh-so-exciting Poems, Pints, & Music Finale, plus a wide range of literary talks, discussions, and readings at main theatres, arts venues, libraries, schools, pubs, parks, and even in an ex-cowshed, in Swindon!

 Festival Director Matt Holland says “The Festival is a veritable festival of ideas.
 Each year it attracts new writers, terrific speakers, and a larger following.
 At every level, it has become a wonderful celebration for Swindon of things well written and things well said.”